software-students-fall2023/4-containerized-app-exercise-mango-apple/README.md

 `pipenv shell`
 `pipenv install`

+Run the ml-client first:
+`cd machine-learning-client`
+Then:
+`python ml_client.py`

-Next, to run the app:
+Next, in another terminal, to run the app:
 `cd web-app && flask --app app run`

 Build a containerized app that uses machine learning.
 See [instructions](./instructions.md) for details.